Karnak-Temple

 - 4 small monuments to be dated in the time of upheaval - from the reign of Thutmosis II into the first years of the reign of his son, Thutmosis III, with Hatshepsut acting as Queen Regent

 The last large structural modification of the central temple took place under Thutmosis III.
 Between the 5.
 Pylon and the "Chamber of Hatshepsut" a further small gate was added - the 6.
 Pylon.
 The Red Chapel of Hatshepsut was dismantled, since it stood in the way when Thutmosis III raised his own buildings.
-Thutmosis III replaced the Red Chapel by a new barqueshrine, which was set back along the temple axle to the place where the sanctuary had been originally situated by Amenhotep I (later in Greek times, the barqueshrine of Thutmosis III was replaced by another one built between 323 - 317 B.C. by Philippos Arrhidaios).
+Thutmosis III replaced the Red Chapel by a new sanctuary, (later in Greek times, the sanctuary of Thutmosis III was replaced by another one built between 323 - 317 B.C. by Philippos Arrhidaios).
 To build the new barqueshrine on its original place Thutmosis III had to open the central rooms of the "Chambers of Hatshepsut" and to remove some transverse walls.
 As far as possible Thutmosis III restore the hierarchic structure of the central buildings as it was designed by Amenhotep I.

 As a reason for building a roof over the Wadjit Hall it was told that: "once when the Wadjit Hall was still without a roof it rained in such a way, that it took around 2 weeks (thus approx. 20 days) to draw the water outside."

-Nevertheless, the immuration of the two obelisks of Hatshepsut during the reign of Thutmosis III is frequently seen in connection with her persecution.
+Nevertheless, the immuration of the two obelisks of Hatshepsut is frequently seen in connection with her persecution.
 However, here one may point out that Thutmosis III - like other kings before and after him - had no problems to tear down buildings of his predecessors if they disturbed his own plans.
-On the other hand, there are no notes whether obelisks had ever been taken down (by Egyptian kings).
-Obviously, these were so holy that even for Thutmosis III their immuration during the roofing of the Wadjit Hall between 4. and 5.
-Pylon had been the only justifiable solution.
 From the immuration one cannot deduce with compelling logic a desire of revenge.

 The limestone block shown above was found 1930 at Karnak by the French excavator H. Chevrier.
 The block belongs to another dismantled chapel - probably a monument of Thutmosis II (Aa-cheper-en-Ra) -, from which only very few fragments had survived.
 The original position of this chapel in district of Karnak as well as its appearance is unknown.
 Today this block is exhibited in the museum of Luxor (Courtesy: M. Jennrich).